Skip to main content

 Behaviours

-[View transcript] is clickable.
-Clicking on this reveals the text transcript and replaces [View transcript] with [Hide Transcript]
+• Clicking [View transcript] reveals the transcript and replaces the toggle label with [Hide transcript].

 Developer Guidance